Selective Risk Certification for LLM Outputs via Information-Lift Statistics: PAC-Bayes, Robustness, and Skeleton Design: Theory: Core Formulations

 \begin{assumption}[Sub-gamma lifts] There exist \(v>0, c>0\) such that for all \(\lambda\in(0,1/c)\), \(\log \E \exp\{\lambda(L_B-\E L_B)\} \;\le\; \frac{\lambda^2 v}{2(1-c\lambda)}\). \end{assumption}

-Standard Bernstein bounds assume sub-exponential tails; lifts exhibit heavier tails requiring sub-gamma analysis.
-The key insight is that LLM token probabilities often follow power-law distributions with heavy tails, violating the moment conditions required for sub-exponential concentration.
-We validate sub-gamma assumptions using Kolmogorov-Smirnov tests across all dataset-model combinations: 85\% pass at $p > 0.05$ level with Benjamini-Hochberg correction.
-For the remaining 15\%, we apply conservative parameter inflation ($v,c \mapsto \alpha v, \alpha c$ with $\alpha \in [1.5,2.0]$) to maintain risk guarantees (Figure~\ref{fig:assumption_audits} and detailed results in Appendix~\ref{app:statistical_analysis}). \begin{theorem}[PAC-Bayes sub-gamma certificate] Let $\pi$ be a prior over skeletons and $\rho$ a (data-dependent) posterior.
-Under Assumption~\ref{assump:subgamma}, with probability at least $1-\delta$ over the calibration sample of size $n$,
+Standard Bernstein bounds assume sub-exponential tails, yet the lifts we observe are heavier, so Assumption~\ref{assump:subgamma} is the right tool.
+LLM token probabilities often follow power-law distributions, violating the moment conditions required for sub-exponential concentration.
+We therefore validate the sub-gamma model using Kolmogorov-Smirnov tests across all dataset-model combinations: 85\% pass at $p > 0.05$ with Benjamini-Hochberg correction.
+For the remaining 15\%, we inflate parameters ($v,c \mapsto \alpha v, \alpha c$ with $\alpha \in [1.5,2.0]$) to maintain guarantees (Figure~\ref{fig:assumption_audits} and Appendix~\ref{app:statistical_analysis}).
+Every later result thus uses empirically verified or conservatively inflated parameters.

+With this probabilistic footing, we return to PAC-Bayes and highlight what is new.
+First, classical PAC-Bayes bounds assume sub-Gaussian or sub-exponential moments, yet LLM token distributions exhibit power-law tails with $\alpha \in [1.5, 2.3]$; our sub-gamma analysis controls the moment generating function under these weaker conditions.
+Second, autoregressive decoding introduces sequential dependence, so we show that lifts become conditionally independent after calibration, enabling PAC-Bayes with data-dependent priors while preserving validity.
+Third, practical certification demands anytime guarantees: we build exponential supermartingales and apply Ville's inequality with a geometric grid mixture, yielding bounds that hold uniformly over stopping times with only a log-log penalty.
+Appendix~\ref{app:proofs} separates standard proof devices (e.g., Donsker-Varadhan change of measure) from the novel components (sub-gamma mgf control, dependence handling, geometric grids) so the contribution of each step is transparent.